-Flight Reliability Confidence
+Flight Reliability and Confidence

-- Include mission statement, requirements, and mission success criteria

-- Include major milestone schedule (project initiation, design, manufacturing, verification, operations, and major reviews)

-- Review the design at a system level.

-- Updated drawings and specifications

-- Analysis results

-- Test results

-- Preliminary motor selection

-- Demonstrate that the design can meet all system level functional requirements. - Specify approach to workmanship as it relates to mission success. - Discuss planned additional component, functional, or static testing. - Status and plans of remaining manufacturing and assembly. - Discuss the integrity of design. - Suitability of shape and fin style for mission - Proper use of materials in fins, bulkheads, and structural elements - Proper assembly procedures, proper attachment and alignment of elements, solid connection points, and load paths - Sufficient motor mounting and retention - Status of verification - Discuss the safety and failure analysis.
+- Include mission statement, requirements, and mission success criteria - Include major milestone schedule (project initiation, design, manufacturing, verification, operations, and major reviews) - Review the design at a system level - Final drawings and specifications - Final analysis and model results, anchored to test data - o Test description and results - Final motor selection - Demonstrate that the design can meet all system level functional requirements.
+For each requirement, state the design feature that satisfies that requirement and how that requirement has been, or will be, verified. - Specify approach to workmanship as it relates to mission success. - Discuss planned additional component, functional, or static testing. - Status and plans of remaining manufacturing and assembly. - Discuss the integrity of design. - Suitability of shape and fin style for mission - o Proper use of materials in fins, bulkheads, and structural elements - Proper assembly procedures, proper attachment and alignment of elements, solid connection points, and load paths - Sufficient motor mounting and retention - Status of verification - o Drawings of the launch vehicle, subsystems, and major components. - Include a Mass Statement.
+Discuss the estimated mass of the final design and its subsystems and components.
+Discuss the basis and accuracy of the mass estimate, the expected mass growth between CDR and the delivery of the final product, and the sensitivity of the launch vehicle to mass growth (e.g., how much mass margin there is before the vehicle becomes too heavy to launch on the selected propulsion system?). - Discuss the safety and failure analysis.